Bochnia: World War II

 During the German invasion of Poland, which started World War II, on September 6–7, 1939, Bochnia was defended by several Polish units.
 The Einsatzgruppe I entered the town shortly after to commit various crimes against the population.
 One of the first mass executions in occupied Poland took place in the town: the Germans shot 52 Poles as a reprisal for killing two German police officers.
 In 1939 the Germans operated a Dulag transit camp for some 1,000 Polish prisoners of war in the town.

 At the outbreak of World War II, an estimated 3,500 Jews lived in Bochnia, comprising about 20% of the total population.
-During the German occupation of Poland, Bochnia was the site of a Jewish ghetto (the Bochnia Ghetto) to which Jews from surrounding areas were forced to move by the Nazis.
+During the German occupation of Poland, Bochnia was the site of a Nazi Jewish ghetto (the Bochnia Ghetto) to which Jews from surrounding areas were forced to move by the Nazis.
 The entire Jewish community was murdered in the Holocaust apart from 200 forced laborers employed at a plant headed by Gerhard Kurzbach, a Wehrmacht soldier, who ordered them to work overtime and thereby saved them from deportation.
 It is estimated that approximately 15,000 Jews were deported from Bochnia, with at least a further 1,800 killed in the town and its surroundings.
 About 90 Jews from Bochnia survived the war, either in hiding, in camps or in the Soviet Union.
 Most of them emigrated to the United States, Brazil, Belgium, and Israel.

 In April 1943, Polish wartime hero Witold Pilecki hid there after his escape from the Auschwitz concentration camp.
 In 1944, the 12th Home Army Infantry Regiment was established in Bochnia.
 In 1944, during and following the Warsaw Uprising, the Germans carried out deportations of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Bochnia.
 Those Poles were mainly old people, ill people and women with children.

 The Jewish family of Tiders expelled from Zaborowo in 1940 were murdered in Brześć with children except for their oldest son, 24-year-old Mendel Tider, who paved the road to Tamowo on German orders at the time of the killings.
 He escaped to Bochnia where he met Józef Langdorf from his neighbourhood.
 Together, they escaped back to Zaborowo and found refuge at the farm of the Mika family of six.
 Both survived, treated like relatives and fed for free until liberation.
 In 2000 the three members of the Mika family were bestowed the titles of the Righteous thanks to Mrs Langdorf from Israel.
 Stefan Mika was 73, and living in Kraków; the other two, father and mother, were already dead for several decades.